CarlaAstudillo/pandas-nicar-2016/README.md

 ### Why use `pandas` instead of Excel?

-* You want to be ready if the raw data changes to repeat your process.
-Maybe it's something published regularly, or maybe an error is found in your original source.
+* You want to be ready to repeat your process if the raw data changes.
+Maybe it's the dataset is published regularly, or maybe an error is found in your original source.

 * You want to be able to identify every step you took where you may have made an incorrect assumption, or where you'll need to defend your choices to your editor, or even a lawyer.